Dhing

-Dhing is a town in the northwest of the Nagaon district in the state of Assam, India.
+Dhing is a village in the northwest of the Nagaon district in the state of Assam, India.

 Geography

 Dhing is located at 26.47°N 92.47°E. It has an average elevation of 64 meters (210 feet).

 Dhing is approximately 25 kilometers from the city of Nagaon.

 Demographics

 In the 2011 India census, Dhing had a population of 19,235.
 Males constituted 51.7% of the population and females 48.3%.
 Dhing had an average literacy rate of 87.35%, higher than the state average of 72.19%.
 Male literacy is 90.77% and female literacy is 83.69%.

 Politics

 The Communist leader M. Shamsul Huda was elected several times to the Assam Legislative Assembly as the member for the Dhing legislative assembly constituency.
 Dhing is part of the Kaliabor (Lok Sabha constituency).

 Dhing constituency is currently represented by an All India United Democratic Front politician, Aminul Islam, who has won the last two Assam Legislative Assembly elections in 2011 and 2016.